-Class absences necessitated by required participation in some college-sponsored activity are excused through the Academic Dean's Office.
-The faculty or staff member submits a list of students participating, and the Dean informs teachers of times the students are to be excused.
+Class absences necessitated by required participation in some College-sponsored activity are excused through the Vice President for Academic Affairs Office.
+The faculty or staff member submits a list of students participating and the Vice President for Academic Affairs informs teachers of times the students are to be excused.
 Students are authorized to leave class without being counted absent if the instructor fails to appear within the first 10 minutes of the class period.